 This is such a common question and concern.
 Who likes paying annual fees to the banks?!

 Travel rewards credit cards typically have annual fees.
-The good thing is the fee is usually waived in the first year, leaving many of us wondering whether or not to pay it when the fee is due the following year.
+The good thing is the fee is can be waived in the first year, leaving many of us wondering whether or not to pay it when the fee is due the following year.

 To keep or cancel is a different decision for each person, but the question is the same.